tobiasraabe/cookiecutter-research-template/docs/documentation.rst

 =============

 The problem with guides on how to write documentations are more or less cheat sheets for restructured-text which is not what I was looking for.
-Therefore, here is an non-complete lists of what I consider to be helpful.
+Therefore, here are some projects which what I consider as beautiful and informative documentations.

 List of example projects
 ------------------------